Iraqi National Charged With Plotting Attacks on Jewish Sites in U.S.

 What's Next

-Legal proceedings against al-Saadi are expected to continue, and authorities may investigate further possible plots or connections to other suspects.
+Legal proceedings against al-Saadi are expected to continue.
+Authorities may increase security at targeted institutions and further investigate possible accomplices or related threats.

 Sources